Becoming a mentor is the best way to volunteer with us and make a real difference in the life of a young person seeking safety in the UK.

 Where can you mentor?

-We run mentoring programmes across London and are also in the process of expanding our services to other parts of the UK (Oxford and Manchester).
+We run mentoring hubs across London and Oxford, and are also in the process of expanding our services to other parts of the UK (Birmingham and Manchester).
 If you are interested in being an educational mentor with RSN please complete this mentoring enquiry form and our mentoring coordinators will get in touch with you when there are vacancies in your area.

 Why can't you always mentor straightaway?

 In the past few months we have been overwhelmed by the number of people contacting us to become an educational mentor.
 We are touched and excited by this unprecedented level of support and would love to be able to match every young asylum seeker or refugee with a mentor.